-To this rotation you can definitely add Aldi.
-Aldi is a bit out of the way for me, but there are several examples that prove that Aldi is worth an extra trip once in a while.
+If you you ever shop around, you should definitely add Aldi to your rotation.
+Aldi is a bit out of the way for me, but there are several examples that prove that Aldi is worth an extra trip.

-Is Aldi worth an extra trip?
-Yes, if you are stocking up.
+Aldi is worth an extra trip if you are stocking up.

 I am not saying you need to drive for hours, but there are several reasons why Aldi is worth an extra trip if it is available to you.
 Fortunately, most of these reasons are shelf stable, so you will be stocking up.